How To File For Divorce In California

-Figuring out how file for divorce in California can be confusing and overwhelming during an already difficult time for you and your family.
-With an office in San Rafael, CA, attorney Kate Rockas has over 30 years of experience helping her clients through their divorces.
-As a certified family law specialist, Ms. Rockas has more experience and training in divorce law than most lawyers in the state.
-Furthermore, she will consider every aspect of your case, including child custody, spousal support, and debt responsibility.
+Figuring out how to file for divorce in California can be confusing and overwhelming during an already difficult time for you and your family.
+With an office in San Rafael, attorney Kate Rockas has over 25 years of experience helping her clients through their divorces.
+As a specialist in family law, Ms. Rockas has more experience and training in divorce law than most lawyers in the state.
+She will consider every aspect of your case, including child custody, spousal support, division of property, and debt responsibility.
 With her compassionate understanding and attention to detail, she can create the smoothest process possible and can protect the interests of your family.

 Although every divorce case is different, there is a set legal protocol in place.
-You can rest assured that Ms. Rockas and her team will help you through all these steps, handling as much of the details and paperwork as possible.
+You can rest assured that Ms. Rockas will help you through all these steps:

-- Respond to the divorce.
-After you have been served with paperwork, you have 30 days to make your response.
+- Respond to the divorce — After you have been served with paperwork, you have 30 days to make your response.
 In your official document, you will state whether you agree or disagree with the claims made in the petition.
-If you have minor children, you will also need to fill out the Declaration Under Uniform Child Custody Enforcement Act papers.
+If you have minor children, you will also need to fill out the Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act papers.

 Once you have taken these steps, you can begin the process of settlement.
 If you cannot reach a mutually agreed upon compromise outside of court, your case will go to trial.

-Length of residency is an important consideration when it comes to California divorce law.
-To obtain a divorce, you must have lived in the state for at least six months.
-Further, you must have lived in the county where you plan to file for at least three months.
-However, there is no residency requirement for legal separation.
-You can later change this status to a divorce, if desired.
+Length of residency is an important consideration when it comes to divorce proceedings in California.
+To obtain a divorce, you must have lived in the state for at least six months and you must have lived in the county where you plan to file for at least three months.

-As you can see, filing for divorce can be quite complex and requires and incredibly detailed legal knowledge.
-Ms. Rockas has decades of experience with divorce cases, and she offers a full scope of family law services.
-She has been certified as a family law specialist since 1999, making her one of a select group of California attorneys with these credentials.
+Filing for divorce can be complex and requires detailed legal knowledge.
+Ms. Rockas has over 25 years of experience with divorce cases, and she offers a full scope of family law services.
+She has been certified as a family law specialist by The State Bar of California since 1999, making her one of a select group of California attorneys with these credentials.
 Most importantly, she is committed to her clients’ well-being.
 She understands that getting a divorce is an incredibly stressful time.
 With her calm and rational demeanor, she can help you make the best decisions for your family, settling out of court whenever possible.